-In the years between Censuses, GROS maintains data on unit postcodes including a boundary enclosing all of the addresses assigned to that postcode.
-These postcoded areas are used as “building bricks” in the definition of settlements.
+In the years between censuses, National Records of Scotland (NRS) maintains data on unit postcodes including a boundary enclosing all of the addresses assigned to that postcode.
+These postcoded areas are used as 'building bricks' in the definition of settlements.

 While different thresholds were used for some islands areas in the 2001 settlements exercise, the same thresholds were applied to all parts of Scotland in 2003.